 Materials and Fabric Guide

-Some premium boxing beanies combine two or more materials, like acrylic and polyester, to provide both warmth and breathability.
-These are great for long sessions where the temperature varies.
+Some premium boxing beanies combine two or more materials, such as acrylic and polyester, to provide both warmth and breathability.
+This versatility makes them suitable for sessions where temperatures fluctuate.

 Style Tips: How to Wear a Boxing Beanie